Bible Meaning: Permitted

 Ephesus was the prosperous capital of the Roman province of Asia.
 Initially colonized by the Athenians, it grew to 250,000+ inhabitants in the first century B.C., making it the second largest populated area in the known world.

 Located on the Aegean Sea, Ephesus was ideally situated to become a center of wealth.
 It had great natural advantages that made it ideal for prosperity and growth.
 Its access to the sea brought it ships from many places within the Empire.
 Its location on the great east-west road that ran from it to the Euphrates River also contributed to it being a chief hub of trade and a place where people wanted to live.

-The city was also home to the temple of Diana (Artemis), considered to be one of the seven wonders of the ancient world.
+Ephesus was also home to the temple of Diana (Artemis), considered to be one of the seven wonders of the ancient world.

-The city and the gospel
+The City and the Gospel

 It was Jews from Asia, most of which were from the city and knew what the Apostle Paul looked like, that identified him in Jerusalem's temple (Acts 21:27).
 Their identification and stirring up of the crowd began a long series of events that would lead to Paul being arrested by the Romans and sent to Rome for trial.

 Ephesus was one of the seven churches of Revelation that received a spiritual evaluation directly from Jesus Christ (Revelation 2:1 - 7).
 The church excelled at testing those who claimed divine inspiration and hated the teachings of those, like the Nicolaitans, who supported a hierarchical church structure.
 Unfortunately, since they had left their first love of the gospel, they were in danger of dying out.